ANNA P. SAMMONS

 Professional Associations

 Our team is on your side: The prosecutor does not work alone.
 They collaborate with law enforcement, victim advocates, and others.
-Sometimes, it can feel as though they are collaborating with the defense lawyers as well (read horrible example here).
 We don’t work alone either.
 Every case is staffed by multiple professionals.
-We work collaboratively with top-flight psychiatrists, psychologists, social workers, and forensic experts.
+We work collaboratively with a small group of trusted independent professionals — other attorneys, psychiatrists, psychologists, social workers, and forensic experts.
+Our partners share our values and, like us, have an unwavering commitment to the people we represent.

 read more